-- 1. If you have installed the CMSIS csolution extension separately rather than by using the Keil Studio Pack, make sure that you follow the instructions for installing and setting up CMSIS-Toolbox.
+- If you have installed the CMSIS Solution extension separately rather than by using the Keil Studio Pack, make sure that you follow the instructions for installing and setting up CMSIS-Toolbox.
 In particular, make sure that the CMSIS\COMPILER\ROOT environment variable is set correctly.
 Alternatively, you can install the Keil Studio Pack to benefit from an automated setup with Microsoft vcpkg. - 2.
 Clean the solution.
 In particular, delete the out and tmp directories. - 3.
 Run the build again.

-12.2.2 Connected development board or debug probe not found
+11.2.4 Connected development board or debug probe not found